 So, which app should you go for?
 As mentioned earlier, both apps have well-stocked music libraries, so there’s no need to worry about the amount of music available.

-Budget-conscious folks, however, should note that Deezer’s Family plan is cheaper.
-And those who enjoy traditional radio programming will certainly get more out of the thousands of local and international stations offered by Deezer.
+However, those who enjoy traditional radio programming will certainly get more out of the thousands of local and international stations offered by Deezer.

 As for Spotify, there’s no denying that it does provide great content variety and music discovery.
 Those who rely a lot on an app’s music discovery capabilities will be more than satisfied with Spotify’s spot-on recommendations.
 Its massive collections of podcasts and audiobooks are also a big bonus for those who like mostly non-music content.